Prestructure/DCBlockchainHackathon/ReadMe.markdown

-Welcome to the MC/DC Encrypted Electronic Medical Records Authorization Audit System
+Welcome to the MC/DC Encrypted EMR Authorization & Audit System
 ====================

 The MC/DC infrastructure leverages the ZCash blockchain to ensure medical record request metadata is private and secured.
 Provider to Provider as well as Patient-mediated exchange is authorized using the MC/DC PolicyService which receives and returns authorization requests through the ZCash blockchain transactions.
 Only authorized parties (i.e. the Patient and the Provider requesting authorization) can audit their relevant transactions.